ziehro/DataSciencePortfolio-Chris-Ziehr/EMFDataInsights/readme.md

 ## Licensing

-This project is licensed under the XXX License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements